-Google Shuts Down Google+ For Consumers After Revealing Data Vulnerability
+Google+ Shutting Down For Consumers After Data Vulnerability Is Revealed

 Google plans to shutter its Google+ social network for consumers, citing its limited adoption with users.
 The tech giant announced the decision at the same time that it disclosed that the privacy of up to a half-million Google+ accounts could have been affected by a "bug."